-Never use the Dual Pressure Building/ Economizer Regulator or Relief Valve for the XL-50VHP on any other container.
-The PRESSURE BUILDING Valve - This valve isolates the liquid in the bottom of the container to the Dual Pressure Building/Economizer Regulator.
+The Pressure Building Valve - This valve isolates the liquid in the bottom of the container to the Dual Pressure Building/Economizer Regulator.
 This valve must be open to build pressure inside the container.

-The VENT Valve - This valve controls a line into the headspace of the container.
+The VENT Valve - This valve controls a line into the head space of the container.
 It is used during the fill process.
-The VENT valve acts as a fill point during the pump transfer, or to vent the head space while liquid is filling the inner container during the pressure transfer fill through the LIQUID Valve.
+The VENT valve acts as a fill point during a pump transfer, or to vent the head space area while liquid is filling the inner container during a pressure transfer fill through the LIQUID valve.